roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Doris ****** byJust_Plain_Bob© That information kind of cooled me down.
+That information kind of cooled me down.
 In the long run it would be cheaper to just stay married, but not live together.
 If Doris didn't like it then she could file and at least then I wouldn't get stuck with court costs and her attorney fees.
 I left the attorney's office determined to find a reasonable apartment close to work and move on with my life.

  ++++++++++++++++++